 In plain theory, Polkadot is certainly superior to Ethereum, but at this time, it’s just theory.
 Meanwhile, Ethereum has been around for years.

-Only when in the not too distant future both Polkadot and Ethereum 2.0 meet face to face on the market and fully operational, it’ll be seen which project is truly superior.
+Only when in the not too distant future both Polkadot and Ethereum 2.0 meet face to face on the market and are fully operational, it’ll be seen which project is truly superior.

 Pros and cons of Polkadot